Ras Baraka: Newark Watershed

+In January 2018, results from a second consecutive test showed continued elevated levels of lead from Newark.
+Baraka continued to dismiss the warnings and had the city tell residents that the lead issue was only in older homes in the city's annual water quality mailing.
+Comparisons to the Flint water crisis were rejected by Baraka and called those comparisons "absolutely and outrageously false statements" via a message on the city's website that was later deleted.
+In December 2018, in order to combat the negative publicity of the lead contamination, Newark hired Mercury Public Affairs, the same public relations firms that the former Governor of Michigan, Rick Snyder, hired during the water crisis in Flint, for $225,000.00.
+Baraka later called the allegations that he deliberately misled residents "BS" stating "we weren't saying that the water coming out of your tap was safe ... it said the source water is fine.
+After that, we explained what the problem is.
+It's misleading to tell people that the water is contaminated."

-In 2019 the Ras Baraka administration began a massive effort to replace lead water pipes that were causing lead in drinking water to exceed federal limits.
+In 2019, the Baraka administration began a massive effort to replace lead water pipes that were causing lead in drinking water to exceed federal limits.
 By spring of 2021, local officials had removed more than 20,000 lead service lines.

+In 2022, Vice President Kamala Harris called Newark “the national model” for lead line replacement.
+The replacement of over 23,000 lines in the city, which was estimated to take eight years, was completed in just under three years.

+In February 2024, officials announced that they found three properties with faulty service line replacements by a then un-named third party.
+The city had those lines replaced same day.
+In October 2024, it was announced that the company hired to replace a portion of the city's lead service lines, JAS Group Enterprise, Inc., lied and never performed the replacement work at 1,500 sites.
+Those sites were later replaced with the proper materials.

 Budget deficit and state oversight

 In August 2014, citing a $30 million deficit in the city's 2013 budget and an anticipated $60 million deficit for 2014, Baraka said that Newark would likely have to ask for emergency aid from the state, which, if received, would require state oversight and involvement in the city's financial affairs.
 As of September 2014, the state's Local Finance Board, overseen by the New Jersey Department of Community Affairs, had not taken action.
 That same month, the city auctioned properties, most of which had been foreclosed, in an attempt to raise funds.
 The state's Department of Community Affairs awarded Newark $10 million in transitional aid, which comes with a required oversight memorandum of understanding.
 The state will hire a private firm to oversee the city's financial management and compliance.
 The state will reduce budgets for the city clerk and expenses for council members as part of the agreement.